Skip to Content

 X2 could also potentially intercept a pass thrown to 4 or perhaps even deflect a skip pass thrown cross court with 2 as the recipient.

-Example basketball diagram of the 1-1-3 press that demonstrates what could possibly happen if an offensive player throws a backwards pass in the backcourt
+An example of the 1-1-3 press that demonstrates what could possibly happen if an offensive player throws a backwards pass in the backcourt.

 For this scenario, let’s say that 1 sees the trap coming in advance.
 So, when that happens, 1 doesn’t dribble into the frontcourt.
 Instead, 1 passes the ball backwards with 4 as the safety receiver.